Top 3 Best EV Commercial Vehicles for Your Fleet

 Electric trucks are quickly becoming a practical option for fleets, offering strong range, fast charging, and lower operating costs compared to traditional models.
 They are also helping businesses meet sustainability targets without compromising on performance.

-A reliable choice for light-duty work, the Lightning Pro combines solid range with fast charging, making it well-suited for utility crews and municipal fleets.
+A reliable choice for light-duty work, the Ford F-150 Lightning Pro combines solid range with fast charging, making it well-suited for utility crews and municipal fleets.

 • Range: 240–320 miles